ernestoaparicio/church-management/README.md

 1. VirtualBox https://www.virtualbox.org/
 2. Vagrant https://www.vagrantup.com/
 3. Node.js https://nodejs.org/
-4. Python 2.7 https://www.python.org/download/releases/2.7/ (For Windows users only.
-OS X and Linux should have Python already.)

 The first two pieces of software allow you to run a local virtual machine (VM).
 The third piece of software will allow you to build the front end software.